JIAXINGUY/aaronstevenwhite.github.io/papers.md

 **White, A. S.** & K. Rawlins.
 2018.
 [Question agnosticism and change of state](https://semanticsarchive.net/Archive/DRjNjViN/WhiteRawlins.pdf).
 In the *Proceedings of Sinn und Bedeutung 21*, eds.
 R. Truswell, C. Cummins, C. Heycock, B. Rabern, and H. Rohde, 1325-1342.
 Semantics Archive.

 **White, A. S.** & K. Rawlins.
 2018.
 [The role of veridicality and factivity in clause selection](papers/white_role_2018.pdf).
-To appear in the *Proceedings of the 48th Meeting of the North East Linguistic Society*.
+In *Proceedings of the 48th Meeting of the North East Linguistic Society (NELS 48)*, eds.
+Sherry Hucklebridge and Max Nelson, 221-234.
+Amherst, MA: Graduate Linguistics Student Association.

 **White, A. S.**, V. Hacquard, & J. Lidz.
 2018.
 [Semantic information and the syntax of propositional attitude verbs](https://onlinelibrary.wiley.com/doi/full/10.1111/cogs.12512). _Cognitive Science 42:2_, pp. 416-456.